 The usual culprits for chronic neck pain include cervical osteoarthritis, cervical degenerative disc disease, herniated discs, scoliosis, cervical fractures, and spinal stenosis.
 Depending upon the type of chronic neck pain you’re experiencing, we may recommend over-the-counter pain relievers or anti-inflammatory drugs to help alleviate your pain.

 Chronic Headache Pain

 Approximately half of the adult population suffers from chronic headaches or migraines.
 A chronic headache is one that lasts for at least 15 days per month for at least three consecutive months.
 These may be caused by tension, stress, fatigue, poor sleeping conditions, strained eye muscles, hormonal irregularities, or even enlarged blood vessels in your head.
-Chronic headache pain may be treated with antidepressant, anticonvulsant, or anti-inflammatory drugs or through the use of beta blockers or injections.
+Chronic headache pain may be treated with an antidepressant, anticonvulsant, or anti-inflammatory drugs or through the use of beta-blockers or injections.

 Chronic Joint Pain

 There are many conditions that result in chronic joint pain, including osteoarthritis, rheumatoid arthritis, bursitis, repetitive motion injuries, sciatica, diabetic neuropathy, and carpal tunnel syndrome.
 Joints most commonly afflicted with chronic pain include those found in your wrists, fingers, knees, feet, and ankles.
 Depending upon the type of chronic joint pain you’re experiencing, we may recommend over-the-counter or prescribed oral and/or topical medications.